Two Christs era

 You are just not going to like all your professors and they are all not going to like you.
 I learned that one, almost asap.

-If you're life line in school evaporated like mine did, and took me forever to fix meaning longer classes and the such, remember many of us have been there and still made it.
+If you're life line in school evaporated like mine did, the will to continue and took me forever to fix meaning longer classes and the such mixed in with indecision about where I wanted to go, remember many of us have been there and still made it.

 There's a name for us.
 But I'm not going to say it here, you have to figure that out.
 The name you get when you have finished, or title.
 That's another list you want to get on.